luckman212/jmap-backup/README.md

 }
 ```

-> **N.B.** — The configuration is now in JSON format
-> Versions prior to 1.1 stored configuration as YAML.
-This was changed to JSON because Python can read _and_ write it without requiring the PyYAML module.
+> _The configuration is now in JSON format (prior to v1.1 it was stored as YAML).
+This change was made because Python can read _and_ write it without requiring the PyYAML module.
+If you're not comfortable converting your legacy config file to JSON by hand, I suggest using [`yq`][5]:_
 >
-> If you're not comfortable converting your legacy config file to JSON by hand, I suggest using [`yq`][5]:
->
 > ```sh
 > yq -p yaml -o json fastmail.yml >fastmail.json
 > ```

-Finally, to start the backup, run
+4. Finally, start the backup by running

 ```shell
 jmap-backup.py -c ~/.jmapbackup/fastmail.json
 ```

+> If you don't specify a config file with the `-c` option, the program will assume a default path of `~/.jmapbackup/fastmail.json`

 Progress messages will be printed to the console.
 When the job is finished, you should see your messages in the destination directory, organized in folders in `YYYY-MM` format.
 The individual messages are saved as standard `.eml` format files with the filename made up of a datestamp, messageid and subject.